 • When do you require the Order of Service – tomorrow, next week, next month – all have a bearing on cost with some companies and people.

 Obtain a quote (preferably several) along with the Graphic Designer and or Printer’s Terms and Conditions to obtain the best deal for your budget and what you would like.
 Ask advice.
-Not all, but some people can take advantage of people in a time of distress.
+Not all, but some suppliers can take advantage of those in a time of distress.
+If the price seems a little high, obtain another quote and compare.

 For a DIY templated Order of Service App/programme, compare the ease of use, speed, the flexibility to create what you would like and intuitiveness of the website tools.
 Do not select a site that has a ‘steep-learning-curve’ to create what you would like or settle for very plain designs when this is not what you would like.